SolarisYan/jupyterlab_gz/README.md

-# jupyterlab_csvgz
+# jupyterlab_gz

-A JupyterLab extension.
+A gzip extension for JupyterLab.

 ## Prerequisites